Skip to content

 The following are example use cases that can result in the ORA-01031 error.

-You run the ALTER SYSTEM SET query
+You run the ALTER SYSTEM SET command

 SQL> ALTER SYSTEM SET processes=200 scope=spfile;

+You can't change the parameter values in a default DB parameter group.
 Instead, modify the parameter values in a custom DB parameter group.
-You can't change the parameter values in a default DB parameter group.

 "ORA-04045: errors during recompilation/revalidation of SCOTT.ERROR_LOG_TRIGORA-01031: insufficient privileges"